luthfihm/elementary-os-freya-uefi/installing-elementary-os-freya.md

 #Installing Elementary OS Freya

 *Disclaimer: I provide no warranties.
 Backup and safely store your data/settings.
 This document was created from my experience, but your experience might differ.*

+*The Elementary OS team prefers not to abbreviate the name f the operating system to "eos".
+I found this out after creating these steps, and to minimize errors in my documentation I will continue to use the abbreviation, but remember this is not desired by the Elementary OS team.*

 Also, thanks to [Avi Romanoff](http://github.com/aroman/freya-on-a-mac).
 His post got me moving in the correct direction.